rywiese/scope-graphs/README.md

 # scope-graphs

+For more details and some pictures, take a look at [the report](report.pdf) I put together.

 A scope graph is an approach for name resolution in a compiler front-end.
 With this approach, the parsed AST is extended with
 1. nodes representing scopes